 A landscape composition splits to roughly half the frame filled with a bright sky and the other half with darker land and shadows.

 As we discussed earlier, digital bodies have trouble achieving a suitable balance where the sky and the land are both correctly exposed.
+Even the highest dynamic range camera in the market still needs a bit of help to get the best image.

 The easiest way to manage this is with a Graduated Neutral Density filter.